deep cavities at workplace

 Importance of Addressing Deep Cavities

+Think of your teeth as the foundation of a building.
 If the foundation is compromised, the entire structure is at risk.
-The same goes for your oral health.
-Neglecting deep cavities can lead to more severe complications.
+Similarly, neglecting deep cavities can lead to serious oral health complications.

 1. Prevention of further damage: